Getting around

 University buildings at Heath Park. | Heath Low Level and Heath High Level | Approximately 20 minutes |

-You can combine your train journey with free use of Ovo Bikes.
-Ovo Bikes hire stations are conveniently located at/close to these rail stations and around many University buildings.
+You can combine your train journey with the free use of Ovo Bikes.
+Ovo Bikes are bikes (both standard and some e-bikes available) that can be hired to make journeys within Cardiff.
+Hire stations are conveniently located at/close to rail stations and around many university buildings.
+Students benefit from reduced-price membership and free journeys up to 30 minutes (using a standard hire bike).

 Earn rewards for active and sustainable travel